Focus On Your Customer

 Kathleen

 Team collaboration continues to be an important topic for me in my coaching practice.
-I recently read a study conducted jointly by the Concours Institute and the Cooperative Research Project of London Business School.
-They sent surveys to team members and leads, executives and human resources leaders at a variety of companies in different industries.
-The results surprised me in some cases and, in others, confirmed many of my observations about effective team collaboration.
+In the course of my research, I recently read a study conducted jointly by the Concours Institute and the Cooperative Research Project of London Business School.
+They sent surveys to team members and leads, executives, and human resources leaders at a variety of companies in different industries.
+The results surprised me in some cases and in others confirmed many of my observations about effective team collaboration.

-Many companies rely on large teams of highly educated specialists to complete major projects.
-These teams consist of people from diverse backgrounds, often from many locations, who are brought together to meet an urgent need.
-They work together virtually, collaborating online and over long distances.
+Many companies rely on large, diverse teams of highly educated specialists to complete major projects.
+These teams consist of people from diverse backgrounds, often from many different locations, who are brought together to meet an urgent need.
+They work together virtually, collaborating online and often over long distances.

-In the above-mentioned study, an interesting paradox became clear.
-Although teams that are large, virtual, diverse and composed of highly specialized professionals seem essential to major projects, these factors also make it extremely hard to get anything done.
+However, in the above-mentioned study an interesting paradox became clear.
+Although teams that are large, virtual, diverse and composed of highly specialized professionals seem essential to major projects, these are exactly the factors that make it extremely hard to get anything done.

-The study showed that when team size increases beyond 20 members, the level of cooperation decreases substantially.
-Members are much less likely to share knowledge freely, learn from one another, shift workloads flexibly, or identify bottlenecks and help each other move through them.
-And, in my experience, subteams that work on just a portion of a major initiative get folded into a much larger corporate team and often get lost in the shuffle.
+The study showed that once the team increases beyond 20 team members, the level of cooperation decreases substantially.
+Members are much less likely to share knowledge freely, to learn from one another, to shift workloads flexibly and to identify bottlenecks and help each other move through them.
+And, in my experience, sub-teams that are asked to work on a portion of a major initiative get folded into a much larger corporate team and often get lost in the shuffle.

 The study further discussed how the strengths of a team can become its weaknesses.
 Diverse knowledge and views can spark new insights and innovation.
 However, the less people were familiar with others on the team (their background, history with the organization, views and behaviors), the less likely they were to share knowledge.

 Virtual participation is a way of life in all companies these days.
-Only 40 percent of the teams studied had members all in one place; the other 60 percent did not.
+In the study, 40 percent of all the teams researched had members all in one place; the other 60 percent did not.
 The research shows that as a team becomes more virtual, collaboration declines.
-Unfortunately, the old saying “out of sight, out of mind” applies.
+Unfortunately, the old saying "out of sight, out of mind" applies.

-The study offered eight recommendations for successful collaboration:
+The study offered eight recommendations for better team collaboration:

-• Invest in environments that encourage strong relationships, such as open floor plans to foster communication, increased travel budgets so people can interact face to face, and meeting spaces that encourage activities beyond just sitting around a table so people can interact on many different levels.
+1. Invest in environments that encourage strong relationships.
+This can include open floor plans that foster communication, increased travel budgets so people can meet face-to-face, and meeting spaces designed for more than sitting around a table—allowing team members to interact on multiple levels.
 Anything that demonstrates a commitment to collaboration sends the right message.

-• Assign team leaders who are good at getting tasks done and building relationships.
-The study found that focusing on task orientation at the beginning of the project and later focusing on relationships is most effective.
-Regardless of seniority, team members who weren’t willing to take on tasks and deliver results were seen as untrustworthy.
+6. Assign team leaders who balance task completion with relationship building.
+Research shows that beginning with a clear task orientation and shifting toward relationship focus later is most effective.
+Regardless of seniority, team members who fail to take on tasks and deliver results are perceived as untrustworthy.

-This week, consider the size and effectiveness of your teams.
+It’s worthwhile to consider the size and effectiveness of your teams.
 Are you investing in their ability to relate and collaborate?
-How well are team members exchanging ideas and being open to each other?
+How well are your team members exchanging ideas and being open to each other?
 Is everyone on the team aware of roles, responsibilities and ownership tasks?
-Does everyone feel safe working together?
+Do they feel safe working together?

 Kathleen

-The theme of this week’s challenge is about coping with situations when things fall apart.
+The post is about coping with situations when things fall apart.

 A few days ago, I learned that a child of one of my clients died in a terrible accident.
 This put me into a state of shock and despair.
 What could I do?
 I felt so helpless.
 My heart went out to my dear client and her family.
 Her loss reminded me how impermanent life is and how we take it for granted.